Short Story Guidelines

 so don't waste those words.
 Start strong, make your character likable

-engaging, and give him, her, or it a real, serious problem to overcome.
+or engaging, and give them a real, serious problem to overcome.

 They may or may not overcome that problem, but write the ending in some

 makes the reader feel like they've learned or shared something in